EagleEye2101/ecomm-prod-assistant/KRN_README.md

 #.Project intro : AI BAsed bot , RAG based , Conversactional RAG  , scrapping data from amazonn and flipcard, store data in database vecort , astradb to store vectors db , we can use aws openserch alternate
 ETL<> ELT : Extract transform load , Extract load transform FIRECRAWLER or Zepre  to extract data from website like html
+we will use bs4 - BeautifulSoup for scrapping html from webpages

 1. from terminal run uv init ecomm-prod-assistant
 2. make sure you have 3.10 in .python-version and pyproject.toml requires-python = ">=3.10"